sujil02/StockTradingApplication/StockMarketTradingPlatform/res/FILE-FORMAT-README.txt

 }

 ************* Strategy JSON explanation ********************************
+Sup of all the values in the entity should sum to 1.
 {
   "tickerSymbols": { All the stocks which this strategy is going to invest in in a key value pair format.
 Example as below.
     "MSFT": 0.33,